Depression: Types, Associated Conditions, and Online Support. Helping Individuals, Professionals & Carers

 6. Clinical Depression

-Prevalence: Approximately 3.8% of the population experience depression, including 5% of adults (4% among men and 6% among women).
+Prevalence: Approximately 3.8% of the population experiences depression, including 5% of adults (4% among men and 6% among women).
 Symptoms: Persistent sadness, loss of interest in activities, changes in appetite and sleep patterns, fatigue, difficulty concentrating, feelings of worthlessness, and thoughts of death or suicide.
 Causes: Genetic, biological, environmental, and psychological factors.
 Treatment: Counselling, medication, and lifestyle changes.
 Reference: Clinical Depression

 7. Bipolar Disorder